vantezzen/sprous/README.md

     ```bash
     yarn build
     ```
+    Please refer to [GatsbyJS' docs "Deploying and Hosting" section](https://www.gatsbyjs.org/docs/deploying-and-hosting/) if you run into any problems with GatsbyJS.
 7. **Upload build to your server**
     You can now upload sprous' static build files, located inside `public/`, to any hosting provider.